-Any trip starts long before boarding, it begins in the planning stage.
-To plan an international trip we always work with four steps: 1.
-Definition 2.
-Research 3.
-Organization 4.
-Achievement
+Any trip starts long before boarding.
+To plan an international trip, we always follow four major steps:

-The first step is the base of everything that follows, you can only plan a trip when it’s clear: the purpose of the trip, the destination, the duration and how much you want to spend.
+The first step is the base of everything that follows.
+You can only plan a trip when you have cleared the purpose of the trip, the destination, the duration and how much you want to spend.
 Virtually the kick-off of your trip.

-The second step, with these definitions in mind, is the time to research a lot and learn about the destinations, resources and itineraries.
+With these definitions in mind, the second step is the time to research a lot and learn about the destinations, resources, and itineraries.
 The third step is to organize all this information and draft your detailed itinerary.
-In the last phase is the moment to ensure all documentation is in hand, pack up and go!
+The last phase is the moment to ensure all documentation is in hand.
+Then, pack up and go!

 To help you on this journey, we have listed 20 tips to plan a trip, check below.